Superchig/chawk/README.md

 [^grymoire_note]: Since `chawk` does not support all of the features provided by `awk`, large portions of the awk grymoire will not apply to `chawk`.

+# Architecture

+Source files for `chawk` are split into two broad categories:
+1. "Library" files, which implement the underlying functionality of `chawk`, and
+2. "Binary" files, which hook up command-line flags to the functionality from "library" files.
+These files *produce* binary executables when compiled.
+   They are not themselves binary executables.

+These two categories of files are located in different directories:
+1. "Library" files can be found directly in the first level of `src/`.
+   For example, `src/interpreter.rs` is a "library" file.
+2. "Binary" files are found in `src/bin`.
+For example, `src/bin/main.rs` is a "binary" file.

+## "Library" Files

+As with many programming languages, `chawk` is split into a parser and an actual interpreter.

+## "Binary" Files

+TODO(Chris): Finish this part of the report.

 # Differences From Chawk